Aibel365/web-action/README.md

 # todo:

-build with old script I used, built to solve a task there and then, not built for testing.
-So I could consider refactorig them a little so some of them are testable
+Build with old script I used, built to solve a task there and then, not built for unit testing.
+Only run e2e with own test repo with its own gitops repo its dummy updating.

+I need to consider making some unit tests later